amirh0ss3in/SoME4/script.md

 The unity of the poor is not born of cooperation.
 It is a forced peace, a strategic arrangement imposed on them by the system's cold, global logic.
 And the unity of the elites is simply the low-cost foundation for this grand structure.
 The polarization of this society isn't a choice—it's the only way to solve an impossible puzzle of competing tensions.

+What we’ve just uncovered together… isn’t just a story.
+It this..

+A paper published just a few days ago in the prestigious journal Physical Review E.

 ### The Final Reveal

 So, who was this student who dared to solve an impossible problem with a single, imaginative leap of faith?